-When in downtown Ottawa on Canada Day, a visit to Parliament Hill is pretty much mandatory.
-Each year, Parliament Hill draws thousands of Canadians dressed in red and white.
+On Canada Day, dress up in red and white and join thousands of other Canadians in downtown Ottawa on Parliament Hill.
 It’s the place where Canada Day festivities officially kick off (usually with the raising of the flag at 9 a.m. and the Changing of the Guard at 9:30 a.m.) and it’s the place to be if you want to listen to dignitaries and ceremonies commemorating Canada Day (this usually takes place from about noon to 1:30 p.m.).

 Major’s Hill Park

 Major’s Hill Park is the hubbub of family-friendly Canada Day activities in Ottawa’s downtown core.
-Visit the park for face painting, live musical and cultural performances, exhibitions, and so much more.
+Visit the park for face painting, live musical and cultural performances, pop up shops, exhibitions, and so much more.
+This year the Tim Horton's stage will feature rising Canadian artists Elijah Woods and Jamie Fine!
 At the end of the day, this is a great spot to watch the spectacular display of Canada Day fireworks over the Ottawa River.

 Jazz Festival – Confederation Park

 Located right across from City Hall, Confederation Park on Canada Day is home to food trucks, activities and is your ticket to some of the world's most recognized jazz artists, presented by the TD Ottawa Jazz Festival.
 If your family enjoys good music, Confederation Park is a must-stop on Canada Day and the entire weekend!